-- Don Camillo casual mention that he took a list of Peppone's secret arsenal before setting it on fire, also telling him he took a submachine gun for himself.
+Don Camillo's casual mention that he made a list of Peppone's secret arsenal before setting it on fire, also telling him he took a submachine gun for himself.

-- The submachine gun is a literal Chekhov's Gun: when Peppone and his men told him they'll use for the people (meaning to build the House of the People) all the ten millions they stole from the Germans and if anyone protested they knew how to deal with them, don Camillo replied with a casual "Me too" and pulled the submachinegun on them before getting them to agree that three millions would be used for the garden city (to be used by the children of the people).
+The submachine gun is a literal Chekhov's Gun: when Peppone and his men tell him they'll use all the ten millions they stole from the Germans for the people (meaning to build the House of the People), and if anyone protests they know how to deal with them, don Camillo replies with a casual "Me too" and pulls the submachine gun on them, before getting them to agree that three millions will be used for the garden city (to be used by the children of the people).

-- During the strike the communist pickets, armed with rifles, shotguns and even submachine gun, were preventing strikebreakers from trying to work, resulting, among other things, in some cows starving, with one being about to give birth to a calf.
-Upon hearing of the calf, Camillo grabbed his rifle and snuck in the stables to help the cows.
+During the strike, the Communist picket farms, armed with rifles, shotguns and even submachine gun, to prevent strikebreakers from trying to work, which results, among other things, in some cows starving, with one being about to give birth to a calf.
+The calf being the last straw, Camillo grabs his rifle and sneaks into the stables to help the cows.

-- Peppone caught him in the act.
-Did he stop him?
-No: he helped.
+Peppone catches him in the act.
+Does he stop him?
+No: he helps.
 And he started the strike.

 When the old town's schoolmarm dies, she asks to have the monarchist flag on her casket.
 As the king has literally just been exiled, Peppone's allies from other parties in the town council object.
-Don Camillo, who is there, seems about to explode, but first has Peppone comment, and we get this pearl:
+Don Camillo, who is there, seems about to explode, but first lets Peppone talk, and we get this gem:

 Peppone*calmly*: "As the mayor, I can't help but recognize your decision.
 But as in this town it's not the mayor who's in charge but the Communists, as leader of the Communists I'll tell you that I don't give a damn about your opinion.
 Mrs. Cristina shall go to the graveyard with the flag she wanted, because I respect more her dead than all of you alive.
 And if anyone objects, I'll make him fly out of the window!
 Does the curate have anything to say?"